Co-founders of Blockchain and ICO advisory Crypto PR Lab, Alexandra Karpova and Masha Prusakova are making their mark in the crypto community.

 Both embodying a passion, enthusiasm and determination as all good role models should, the two are providing leadership for all women wanting to enter the crypto community.

 The Future of Crypto

-Highlighting the importance of education in the lives of contemporary women, Alexandra and Masha envision a world with more accessible education in blockchain.
+Highlighting the importance of education in the lives of contemporary women, Alexandra and Masha envision a world with more accessible education in the blockchain.
 Currently, formal crypto education is found at many ivy league institutions like Stanford and Berkeley.
 RMIT in Melbourne is currently leading the way to accessibility, with a range of blockchain short courses open to the public.